Backflow preventer or backflow preventer

 When is a backflow preventer required?

-Backflow preventers are typically required by local plumbing codes wherever there is a risk of contaminated water flowing back into the clean water supply, such as irrigation systems, industrial equipment, or high-hazard facilities.
+Backflow preventers are typically required to be installed anywhere there is a risk of contaminated water flowing back into the clean water supply, such as on irrigation systems, boilers, and industrial equipment.

 How do I know if my home needs a backflow preventer?

-If your home has an irrigation system, boiler, or other plumbing fixtures that could potentially allow contaminated water to flow back into the main water line, you likely need a backflow preventer.
-Check with your local plumbing authority to determine the specific requirements for your property.
+If your home has an in-ground sprinkler system, a boiler, or any other plumbing fixtures that use non-potable water, you likely need a backflow preventer installed.
+Check with your local plumbing code officials to determine the specific requirements for your area.

 Connect with certified professionals in your area